Topics in Probability, Parametric Estimation and Stochastic Calculus: Normally distributed random variables and their friends

 We now present a few distributions closely related to the normal.

 \begin{definition} A randon variable $Y:\Omega\to\mathbb R$ is ${\mathsf {Gamma}}({\alpha,\lambda})$-{\em distributed}, where $\alpha,\lambda>0$, if its pdf is

 where

 is the Gamma function.
 We then say that $\alpha$ and $\lambda$ are the {\em inverse scale} and {\em shape} parameters of $X$, respectively.
-In particular, $Y$ is {\em chi-squared distributed} with $k\geq 1$ degrees of freedom if its pdf is $\chi^2_k:=\Gamma_{1/2,k/2}$.
+In particular, $Y$ is {\em chi-square distributed} with $k\geq 1$ degrees of freedom if its pdf is $\chi^2_k:=\Gamma_{1/2,k/2}$.
 Explicitly,

 \end{definition}